 Environmental safety is a top priority.
 Prior to deployment of the radiation therapy equipment, a room within the practice location must be converted into a radiation therapy suite.
 Specialized knowledge and experience is needed to do this right.
 Partnering with SkinCure Oncology makes it easy.
 We take into account physics guidelines and radiation shielding requirements, and have construction crews with extensive experience building out safe and attractive radiotherapy treatment rooms.

-The STR-100 Vision ™ uses a 100 kilovolt generator and an x-ray tube with a tungsten filament to generate an x-ray beam with peak voltage of 20 to 100 kVp.
+The SRT-100 Vision ™ uses a 100 kilovolt generator and an x-ray tube with a tungsten filament to generate an x-ray beam with peak voltage of 20 to 100 kVp.

 The device has been cleared by the US FDA for the treatment of non-melanoma skin cancer.